sdwru/terraform-v2/README.md

 This is based on the Digital Ocean API V2 https://github.com/toin0u/TerraformV2

 I took out the buzz http client adapter from the upstream project because I don't see any reason to use that.
-I left in the guzzle adapter and interface because it does no do any harm staying in there and makes it easier pulling up updates from the upstream project.
+I left in the guzzle adapter and interface because it does no do any harm staying in there and makes it easier pulling in updates from the upstream project.
 It also leaves open the possibility of adding other clients in the future or making other changes that remain independent of the guzzle client.

 #### WORK IN PROGRESS